Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - All these ROMs are 512 KB, except SMB3 which is 1 MB.
 - Aside from what was needed to get the games working and make the game feel authentic, no other changes were made.
 - They may occasionally be updated to fix bugs/oversights with their implementation.
 Only the latest version of the ROMs will be possible to assemble, because the SMAS/SMAS+W disassembly is complicated enough as is.
 It doesn't need to support a million different revisions for what are essentially ROM hacks.

+===Routine Macro System===
+One of the unique aspects of disassemblies made with this framework in mind is the routine macro system.
+Most disassemblies of SNES games individualize the banks, but the RM system individualizes each routine (though this system can still do it the traditional way).

+The benefits of this system include:

+- Individual routines that are split between multiple banks or routines that are very similar can be visually grouped together for easier editing.

+- Routines can be hardcoded to insert at a specific address (based on the current ROM layout) to help maintain the overall structure of the ROM even when adding/removing code/data.
+This is useful if you want the output ROM to maintain compatibility with existing resources/tools for that game.

+- It's easier to move around and remove individual routines since you only need to mess with the RM call instead of the whole routine.

+- It encourages a few good programming habits, like keeping your code organized, using namespaces, etc.

+- It's easier to support multiple ROMs in cases where routines were moved to completely different locations between versions.

+- It's easier to keep track of custom routines for a ROM Hack if you given them a different GameID than the original game's GameID.

+To make use of it for your game or ROM hack, you'll need to do the following:
+1).
+Copy/paste the below blank routine macro:

+- For regular RMs, copy/paste this:
+macro RMTYPE_GameID_ExampleRoutineMacro(Address)
+namespace GameID_ExampleRoutineMacro
+%InsertMacroAtXPosition(<Address>)

+; Insert your stuff here

+namespace off
+endmacro

+- For inline RMs, copy/paste this instead:

+macro RMTYPE_GameID_ExampleRoutineMacro()

+; Insert your stuff here

+endmacro

+2).
+Change "GameID" to whatever your project's !GameID is.
+3).
+Change "ExampleRoutineMacro" to reflect the function of this RM.
+4).
+Change "RMTYPE" to one of the following:
+	- "ROUTINE" if this RM is for a code routine
+	- "DATATABLE" if this RM is going to exclusively contain data tables or files.
+	- "INLINEROUTINE" if the RM is going to be code that is nested into another RM.
+Ie. Shared code snippits or near identical routines that are within multiple RMs.
+	- "INLINEDATATABLE" if the RM is going to be data that is nested into another RM.
+5).
+Insert a call to the RM somewhere in one of the following locations:
+	- If the disassembly fully uses the RM system, put the reference in the appropriate ROM Map file within one of the bank definitions.
+	- If the disassembly insteads uses full bank RMs or you're inserting an inline RM, put the reference in between the existing code where you want the RM to be inserted.

+6).
+For non-inline RMs, set the insert address in the RM call (NOT the definition you copy/pasted).
+If you don't want to set an address, put "NULLROM" (without the quotes) as the address.
+7).
+Write the code/data you want to put into the RM between the "%InsertMacroAtXPosition(<Address>)" and "namespace off".
+For inline RMs, it's within the macro definition instead.

+Notes:
+- It's HIGHLY recommended that if you assign an address to your RMs, that you order them by insert address.
+Because it will get confusing very quickly if you don't.
+- Setting !Define_Global_IgnoreCodeAlignments to !TRUE will effectively make every RM act like their address is set to "NULLROM".
+- Due to how much time and effort it takes to individually identify every routine, only a few disassemblies may use this system in full.
+- While you can move routines around freely with this system, take care not to accidentally move JSR routines outside the bank they're referenced in.
+Because the JSRs/RTSs aren't going to auto adjust.
+- %SetDuplicateOrNullPointer() must be placed between the namespace off command and the endmacro command within a routine macro, if you're making use of this global macro.
+- The "namespace nested" asar command is set to off by default in the framework.
+- By default, all the routine macros for a given CPU architecture will be in one file.
+You're not strictly limited to this, as you could make smaller RM files containing related routines for better organization, if desired.

 ===MSU-1 Support===